adambard/learnxinyminutes-docs/csharp.html.markdown

 // Namespaces define scope to organize code into "packages" or "modules"
 // Using this code from another source file: using Learning.CSharp;

+// You can also do this in C# 10, it is called file-scoped namespaces.
+// namespace Learning.CSharp;

 namespace Learning.CSharp
 {
     // Each .cs file should at least contain a class with the same name as the file.